Table of Contents

 In the evaluation of cardiovascular outcomes, thiazide-like diuretics, compared to thiazide-type diuretics, reduced the overall risk of cardiovascular events and heart failure in patients with hypertension.
 Thus, thiazide-like diuretics like chlorthalidone are preferred for the treatment of hypertension.

 Some physicians recommend using a low dose of hydrochlorothiazide.

 In the treatment of resistant hypertension, increasing the dose of hydrochlorothiazide (to as high as 50 mg) plays a very important role.

-Adverse and side effects related to thiazide diuretics
+Adverse effects associated with thiazide diuretics

 The risks associated with thiazide diuretics include hypokalemia and metabolic alkalosis.
 The adverse effect of hypokalemia is explained by increased sodium concentration in the distal tubular system, which causes the exchange and loss of potassium and hydrogen ions for the reabsorption of sodium.
 This mechanism is mediated by the aldosterone-sensitive sodium channels.
-The risk of hypokalemia is greater during the first two weeks of therapy, and close monitoring is warranted during this period.
+The risk of hypokalemia is greater during the first 2 weeks of therapy, and close monitoring is warranted during this period.